The Stroke Of An Artist with Tracy Markley.

-And you mentioned to the gentleman, you’re talking to how you get the numbness in your leg still.
-Gary was it almost three years post stroke, and I was with him and he was standing on a Bosu ball and he said, the feeling just came back in my leg, three years post stroke.
+And you mentioned to the gentleman, you’re talking about how you get numbness in your leg still.
+Gary was almost three years post-stroke, and I was with him and he was standing on a Bosu ball and he said, the feeling just came back in my leg, three years post-stroke.
 And I’m like, Oh my god, I was with him when he got feeling back in his hand.
-So I never seen him limited.
-Like the comments that people said and I thought, you know, I know there’s people out there probably know what I know.
+So I saw him limited.
+Like the comments that people said and I thought, you know, I know there are people out there who probably know what I know.

-But I wanted people to know what I’ve experienced because there’s probably a people a lot smarter me out there than my grab something that I found with him that make might make them go, oh, let’s do this.
+But I wanted people to know what I’ve experienced because there are probably people a lot smarter than me out there than my grab something that I found with him that make might make them go, oh, let’s do this.
 That could help them even further than I know.
 You know, cuz.
 Does that make sense?
 Yeah, I just did.
 Share what I’ve experienced because that might help somebody else.
 Click Go Oh, okay.
 Let’s go here.

 Yeah.
 Just so that we can create the context.
 You got a copy of the book there that we’re going to talk about a little bit later and pop it up into the middle of the screen.
 And that’s the gentleman.
 Yep.
 That’s the gentleman Gary that we’re talking about, right?

-I had a gentleman who was almost 90, who’s had a stroke.
-I met him probably a year and a half after and, but his stroke affected him hold differently.
+I had a gentleman who was almost 90 and had a stroke.
+I met him probably a year and a half after, but his stroke affected him hold differently.
 You know, everybody’s so different when it hits the brain.
 I think it affects us.
 The love and how their home is just everything.
-Everything affects the the survive the recovery, he would look at his hand and just call it names and he would get mad like no say nice things to say nice thing.
+Everything affects survive the recovery, he would look at his hand and just call it names and he would get mad like not saying nice things to say nice things.
 And when you were talking about that one of your lectures and like yeah, that’s so important.
 It is because you’re, I feel your body hears you.
-And I find that just was like women who want to lose weight.
-If they keep saying I’m never lose weight, I’m never lose weight.
+And I find that just like women who want to lose weight.
+If they keep saying I’m never losing weight, I’m never losing weight.
 Really?
 They don’t.
 Yeah, your body hears you

 So he didn’t notice that it was changing the way that his body was responding, it was tensing up, it was going into a stress mode.
 You know, it was doing things that you would expect somebody else will do when you call them such a name.
 So then what happened was, I just told him, and I didn’t tell him to pay attention, but I just told him to call this hand a friend.
 And when he called this hand, his friend, well, what’s happening automatically is just like, your friend experiences, an amazing feeling when you call them your friend.